GambitBSM/GambitBSM.github.io/content/en/documentation/code/Classes/classGambit_1_1SignalData.md

 ---
-title: 'class Gambit::SignalData'
+title: "class Gambit::SignalData"
-description: 'Variables for use in signal handlers. '
+description: "Variables for use in signal handlers. "

 ---

-# Gambit::SignalData
+# class Gambit::SignalData